 New die arrived and the threads got cleaned up.
-This makes a huge difference in one's quality of life.
+Clean threads make a huge difference in one's quality of life.

 I noted previously that the car had become very hard to start and needed a kick in the bum from ether.
-This was unusual, as the carb rebuild is not very old, and it has started up pretty quickly up until now.
+This was unusual, as the carb rebuild is not very old, and it has started pretty quickly up until now.
 I cranked a while and then hopped out and began unscrewing the fuel line to the carb to see if it was getting fuel.
-As I jiggled the line where the fuel filter is mounted, it made some pretty jingle-bell noises.
-Since it's not even Halloween yet, I took the filter off and realized it had collapsed somehow and was not doing any sort of filtering at all.
+As I jiggled the line where the (newish) fuel filter is mounted, it made some pretty jingle-bell noises.
+Since it's not even Halloween yet, I took the filter off and realized it had collapsed somehow and was not doing any sort of filtering at all, and potentially blocking fuel flow when the detached piece rolls around inside.

 No comments: